digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/concepts/contingent-claims.rst

 =========================

 ``o`` is the type used to represent ``Observation``\ s, which are time-dependent quantities that can be observed at any given time (such as the “EURUSD” exchange rate in the example above).
-There are two ways of creating an observation in the library:

-- :ref:`Observe <constr-contingentclaims-core-observation-observe-30391>` does not take a time
-  parameter.
-Instead, it is evaluated at the contract's acquisition time.
-You can put a ``When`` node in front of it, in order to fix the acquisition time.
-For simple claims this is quite straightforward, but for more complex payoffs it can be difficult to correctly construct the claim.
-- :ref:`ObserveAt <constr-contingentclaims-core-observation-observeat-8418>` is similar, but it
-  takes a time parameter in addition.
-This makes it significantly easier to use, especially for complex expressions combining several features (e.g. multiple fixing dates, FX adjusted notional, amortizing notional, etc).
-It is also safer from a lifecycling point of view, since the time is explicitly specified for each observation node individually.
-We recommend always using this to specify observations.

 The Value Parameter
 ===================